ligato/docs/docs/intro/framework.md

 ## Ligato Architecture Stack

 The Ligato framework can be viewed as a protocol Stack.
-See the `Ligato Architecture Stack` below.
-At the bottom we have the VPP and Linux kernel dataplanes.
+At the bottom we have the VPP and Linux kernel data planes.